Bumble Bee Vs Honey Bee Vs Wasp

 Wasps that are solitary don’t have a large colony.
 They live individually.

-Bumble bee starts creating nest during early fall and emerges to a new location when winter arrives.
+Bumble bee starts creating nests during early fall and emerge to a new location when winter arrives.
+But honey bees stays inside the hive to protect the colony from cold during winter.

-Wasp has a similar lifestyle as a bumble bee.
+A wasp has a similar lifestyle to a bumblebee.
 Most of the wasps are season-oriented.
 They do not live in the same location for long.

 For honey bees, the workers sent scout bees to select nest sites.
 Then the queen emerges to that location to create their nest.
 The workers do all the nest construction work from wax.

 Whereas in the case of bumble bees and wasps, the mated queen built a nest on her own to lay eggs.
 From those eggs, a colony is produced during spring.
-After the season ends she emerges to a new location.
+After the season ends, she emerges in a new location.
 In that location, the workers built the nest and took care of the queen and broods.

 Is There A King Bee?

-No, there is not any king bee or king wasp.
+No, there is no king bee or king wasp.
 But there are drone bees and wasps who are the male members of the colony.
 During each flight, the queen can mate with multiple drones.

 After the mate, the drone dies as its reproduction organ departs from its body during the mate.